jinzhuwei/Awesome_Mamba/README.md

 <span id="head24"></span>
 ##  Contributions
-🎉 Thank you for considering contributing to our Awesome Mamba Collection repository! 🚀
+🎉 Thank you for considering contributing to our Mamba_Paper repository! 🚀

 <span id="head25"></span>
 ### Contribute in 3 Steps